To help between now and the end of term…

 We recognise it is difficult to know ‘Where do I start?”
 To help, we are have sourced some resources to get you started.
 These PDFs can be printed and used at home.

-The files are quite large and this link will direct you to a closed Googledrive where you will be download them.
+The files are quite large and this link will direct you to a closed Googledrive where you can download them.
 There is one for every year and also a mindfulness sheet.
 We do not expect the students to return this work to us.

 This is a great Podcast for some ideas when the whole family are working at home